mikependon/RepoDB/README.md

 ### It is easy-to-use

 RepoDb operations were all implemented as extended methods of IDbConnection object.
-For as long you connection is open, any operations can then be called against your database.
+For as long your connection is open, any operations can then be called against your database.

 ### It is high-performant